 Congratulations! – you’re back home with your newborn baby!
-And hopefully you’re not short of offers of help.
+And hopefully you’re not short of offers of help in your postnatal period.
 Here are some tips for making that help work for you – and for the people offering it…

 Tiredness after childbirth, frequent neck and lower back pains in your postpartum body, lack of self-time and stress of the first year of parenting.
 Are there any mothers who can’t relate to that?